scottandersen23/FinTech_Git/Northwestern/Projects/Project 1/project.md

 ## *Scott, Jatinder, Jason*
 ---

-### We are looking at the impact on the US economy when a natural disaster hits.
-Comparing the effect on individual sectors when the GDP jumps up or down over 2.5% to normal standard deviation since 2000.
+### We are looking at the trends in the US economy and the impact when a natural disasters occur.
+Comparing the effect on individual sector jumps at 2.5% to normal standard deviation since 2000.

 ![2020](GDP_chart.png)
 ![def/agg](pie_chart_gdp.png)